 Things to have on hand for a dog in the city

 Every little thing helps, and there are quite simply some helpful things to have on hand for your dog in the city.

 - Water bottle: We’ve covered how important it is to keep your pet hydrated in the heat (or even when it doesn’t seem so hot out!), and a water bottle is a sure-fire way of making sure that you have water on hand.

 - Travel water bowl: A travel water bowl makes it more comfortable for your pet to drink, and there are many collapsible, easily portable options.

-- Ball/toy: Great to have on hand for if you come across any green spaces, toys can also be an ideal motivator for many dogs – helpful for encouraging them to get comfy or obey commands.
+- Ball/toy: Great to have on hand if you come across any green spaces, toys can also be an ideal motivator for many dogs – helpful for encouraging them to get comfy or obey commands.

 - Treats: Another great motivator, we recommend having your pup’s favourite Purina® treats with you for whenever they’re necessary.
 Yum!

 - Doggy poo bags: When your dog needs to ‘go’, you’ll need a poo bag on hand…

 With a little caring and common sense, it’s relatively easy to keep your dog calm and comfortable as you explore the city streets.